 - Scholar Forum: End of grant year 1.
 During the first year of the appointment, new KL2 scholars present their progress to the current KL2 scholars.

 - CCaTS Scientific Review Committee: Middle of grant year 2.
-During the second year of the appointment, KL2 scholars present their progress to CCaTS Scientific Review Board members.
+During the second year of the appointment, KL2 scholars present their progress to CCaTS Scientific Review Committee members.
 Mentors are encouraged to attend.
 After the presentation, scholars are provided with written feedback regarding their progress and plans for the next year.

 - CCaTS Grand Rounds: End of grant year 3.
 During the final year in the KL2 Program, scholars present their research findings to date at CCaTS Grand Rounds.